-Our approach to customer engagement and evidence is so different from what most companies do today that you may need to unlearn some bad habits.
+Our approach to Customer Marketing and Engagement is so different from what most companies do today that you may need to unlearn some outdated habits and conventional thiniking.
 You see, most companies do what I call Random Acts of Customer Proof.

 I’m sure you can relate.
 Especially if your company does things like this:

 - The PR folks need a customer quote for a press release, so they ask a few customers

 - A customer raises their hand and agrees to do a case study, so the 3 month process of writing a classic case study begins